 203 Generally, schemes may choose how they provide information to scheme members, including by post, electronically (by email or by making it available on a website) or by any other means permitted by the law.
 For benefit statements issued under the 2013 Act, HM Treasury directions may specify how the information must be provided.
 Where schemes wish to provide information required under the Disclosure Regulations 2013 by electronic means there are important steps and safeguards that must first be met.
 These include: • scheme members and beneficiaries being provided with the option to opt out of receiving information electronically by giving written notice to the scheme • managers being satisfied that the electronic communications have been designed: - so that the person will be able to access and either store or print the relevant information and - taking into account the requirements of disabled people • ensuring that members and beneficiaries who were members or beneficiaries of the public service pension scheme on 1 December 2010 (where the scheme had not provided information electronically prior to that date) has been sent a written notice (other than via email or website), informing them that: - it is proposed to provide information electronically in the future and - scheme members and beneficiaries may opt out of receiving information electronically by sending written notice.
 Exercise carried out and majority of scheme documentation delivered electronically, except to those who have opted out of ecommunications.
-204 Where schemes make information or a document available on a website for the first time, they must give notice (other than via a website) to the recipient.
+Workplan in place to increase targetted communications to those members who have not engaged as frequently as hoped but also age appropriate targetted communications (near retirement, mid-career etc) 204 Where schemes make information or a document available on a website for the first time, they must give notice (other than via a website) to the recipient.
 They must ensure that the notice includes: • a statement advising that the information is available on the website • the website address • details of where on the website the information or document can be read, and • an explanation of how the information or document may be read on the website.
 Compliant